WOBC Summer 2015 Application

 This application is due 11:59 PM on Friday June 5th

-The schedule will be posted 10:00 PM on Sunday, September 7th
+The schedule will be posted Monday June 15th

-The manditory all station meeting will be held in a room & time TBA via e-mail
+The manditory all station meeting will be held multiple times during the second week of June

 Welcome to WOBC’s Host/DJ application.
 In order to better understand how your show will fit into WOBC’s programming, here’s a little background about the station.
 WOBC programming philosophy is informed by the freeform radio format and the community radio model.